raspberrypilearning/butterfly-garden/en/step_3.md

 --- /task ---

-The number `90` in `point in direction`{:class="block3motion"} means point to the right which is why the butterfly flies to the right to start with. `0` means point up towards the top of the stage.
+The number `90` in the `point in direction`{:class="block3motion"} block means 'point to the right', which is why the butterfly flies to the right to start with. `0` means point up towards the top of the stage.
 You're going to make **Butterfly 2** fly at a 45 degree angle.

 --- task ---
 Click on the number `90` in the `point in direction`{:class="block3motion"} block and change the number to `45`.
 You can do this by moving the arrow that appears, or just by typing `45`.